Because eating well doesn’t have to cost the Earth…

 Meat Free Mondays will bring you the crème de la crème of vegetarian recipes to encourage you to ditch meat just one night a week.
-This week, why not make it a meat free Wednesday too with this Sage and Onion Roast from Mary McCartney, which makes a delicious meat-free Christmas dinner served with all the traditional trimmings of Brussels sprouts, parsnips and carrots…
+And this week we’re cooking up a pumpkin, chickpea and coconut curry, Jamie Oliver style…

 Here comes the science bit…